-Residents have requested increased stop control at a number of locations, as they feel that additional stop control will reduce travel speeds and improve neighbourhood safety.
+- Residents have requested increased stop control at a number of locations, as they feel that additional stop control will reduce travel speeds and improve neighbourhood safety. - The signage and pavement markings required to change from two-way stop control to all-way stop control would be installed by Operational Services, where possible.